+There is a caveat, however.
+Doing so isn’t quite easy; in fact, it can be infuriating.
 Whether you’re using the official Windows 10 app or Instagram’s website, it’s remarkably hard to upload to Instagram from PC.
-Not to mention, macOS doesn’t have an Instagram app.
+And, you can forget about doing it on macOS, which doesn’t have an Instagram app.

 Luckily, we have a few tricks to get around this obstacle and upload to Instagram from PC or Mac.
 It just takes grabbing some free software.